malinlarsson/courses/Metagenomics/1711/tutorial.md

 #### Mapping back

 Now the whole data of MY_LIBRARY has been reduced to a small number of sequence-clusters (OTUs).
-Each of them represented by the most abundand read of that cluster.
+Each of them represented by the most abundant read of that cluster.
 However the information of the total amount of reads has been lost along the way.
 For this reason we need to map the reads back to the OTUs, which means we need to find for each read the OTU that matches it best and that is more similar then the identity threshold.
 This will also allow us to recruit back reads lost during QC!

 > Using the `-usearch_global` option of `usearch`
 > Get some help from : https://www.drive5.com/usearch/manual/cmd_otutab.html